zNightlord/Blendbench/README.md

 # Blendbench

 An extra extension for Modelbench to convert Minecraft json file and backwards.
 Blockbench <-> Modelbench :)
-I mainly work with Blender but.
+I mainly work with Blender to export json.... so maybe addon?

 <br/>
 *currently as a standalone run with python*